 The two songs I wanted to talk about are “Man On The Silver Mountain” and “Catch The Rainbow”, which in my opinion are the best songs of the album.

 One of the most memorable song intros ever (at least to me)!
 Ronnie said that it’s “a semi-religious song, the man on the silver mountain is a kind of God figure everyone is crying out to.” – rather interesting right?
 It was co-written by Dio and Blackmore.
 When Ronnie died in 2010, the words “The man on the silver mountain Ronnie James Dio” were put on his grave.
 The song is a classic and it defines an era – I don’t have to say more.
 It’s memorable, catchy and very powerful – the greatest thing is that it delivers that power to the listeners.
 Ronnie’s vocals are beyond perfect!
-Personally, my favorite part of the song, as well as lyrics is when Ronnie sings : “Come down with fire Lift my spirit higher Someone’s screaming my name Come and make me holy again” ….and then we hear the memorable guitar riff! β€
+Personally, my favorite part of the song, as well as lyrics is when Ronnie sings :

 “Catch The Rainbow” is probably the gloomiest song from the album.
 However, I don’t think it is that type of song that brings out sad emotions and feelings (at least to me).
 The song itself was not released as a single, however it remains one of their most famous works.
-The song is loved that much probably because it is often connected withΒ “Little Wing” by “The Jimmy Hendrix Experience”.
+The song is loved that much probably because it is often connected with “Little Wing” by “The Jimmy Hendrix Experience”.
 To me personally, its strongest point is the simplistic yet powerful guitar riff and the background choirs that create a very mysterious and a bit psychedelic vibe.
 Lyrically speaking, the song is very poetic and beautiful.
-I especially love the chorus: “We believed we’d catch the rainbow Ride the wind to the sun Sail away on ships of wonder”
+I especially love the chorus:

 A real life picture of the CD with the tracklist and the covers of each and every song on the right part of the case.
 Very well-packaged, indeed!